floweredscarf/su25/labs/lab21/index.md

 *length of the string*, it's not clear which one should come first because both strings are of the same length 7.

-In this case, we can defer to the notion of **stability**: if a sort is stable, then it will preserve the relative orderings between elements in the list.
-In the above example then, the resultant array will be `["sorting", "example"]` in a *stable sort* rather than `["example", "sorting"]` as is possible in an *unstable sort*.
-Remember that, according to our total order by the *length of the strings*, the second list is still considered correctly sorted even though the relative order of equivalent elements is not preserved.
+This brings us to the notion of **stability**: if a sort is **stable**, then it will preserve the *relative orderings* between elements in the list.
+In the above example then, the resultant array will be `["sorting", "example"]` in a *stable sort*, rather than `["example", "sorting"]`, as is possible in an *unstable sort*.
+Remember that, according to our **total order** by the *length of the strings*, the second list is still considered correctly sorted, even though the relative order of equivalent elements is not preserved.

+{: .info}
-What is the benefit of stable sorting?
-It allows us to **sort values based off multiple attributes.** For example, we could stably sort a library catalog by alphabetical order, then by genre, author, etc. Without stable sorting, we are not guaranteed that the relative ordering of the previous sorts would persist so it is possible that the catalog would only be sorted by our last sort.
+>What is the benefit of stable sorting?
+It allows us to **sort values based off multiple attributes.** For example, we could stably sort a library catalog by alphabetical order, then by genre, author, etc. Without stable sorting, we are not guaranteed that the relative ordering of the previous sorts would persist, meaning that it is possible that the catalog would only be sorted by our last sort (which is not what we want).

-Consider the following example where we sort a list of animals by alphabetical order and then length of string.
+Consider the following example where we sort a list of animals: first by alphabetical order, then by the length of the string.

 Original collection: